crystallabs/virtualtime/README.md

 With regular Time, all fields (year, month, day, hour, minute, second, millisecond) must have a value, and that value must be a specific number.
 Even if some of Time's fields don't require you to set a value (such as hour or minute values), they still default to 0 internally.
-As such, Time objects always represent specific dates and times ("materialized" dates in Crystime terminology).
+As such, Time objects always represent specific dates ("materialized" dates in Crystime terminology).

 With Crystime's VirtualDate, each field (year, month, day, hour, minute,